Canadian Navigable Waters Act: Application

 The amendments came into force in April 2014.

 The Bridge To Strengthen Trade Act exempts the construction of the new Detroit River International Crossing from the scope of the Act.

 Scope of the Act

 In Friends of the Oldman River Society v.
 Canada, La Forest J of the Supreme Court of Canada considered what the proper scope of federal jurisdiction with respect to environmental matters, and declared:

 Definition of Navigable Waters

-Until recently, the Act was relatively silent about what constituted navigable waters, saying only that a they included "a canal and any other body of water created or altered as a result of the construction of any work."
+Until recently, the Act was relatively silent about what constituted navigable waters, saying only that they included "a canal and any other body of water created or altered as a result of the construction of any work."
 The Supreme Court of Canada, however, adopted the "floating canoe" threshold in 1906, holding that any water that was navigable and floatable was within its scope.